 What Is Drop-In Counselling?

 A counsellor has advanced training in a variety of areas related to mental health conditions and human development.
 Through the use of strategies and by creating a relationship with you, they can facilitate insight, emotional acceptance, change, and growth.
 A counsellor can support you in developing abilities to manage difficult times and help you recognize personal skills that have worked to overcome challenges in the past.
-They can be a source of support and hope in times of crisis.
+They can be a source of support and hope in times of difficulty.
 They can help you figure out what you want and need, and the steps to achieve your goals.
-Counselling is also available for caregivers of youth struggling with mental health & substance use challenges.
+Counselling is also available for caregivers of youth who are between the ages of 12-24 who are struggling with mental health & substance use challenges.

 When are Services Available

 Booked appointments available Monday – Sunday 1:00pm-9:00pm (book up to 3 days in advance)

 - Youth drop-in counselling is available Tuesday-Thursday from 2:00pm-6:00pm

 Have questions?
 To learn more about our services please call us at 1-833-F0UNDRY (with a Zero, not an O or 1-833-308-6379), send us an email at firstname.lastname@example.org .
 Our Phone lines are open Monday to Sunday 1:15 to 7:15 pm.